Back to California

 Greenhouse Gas Reporting and Financial Risk Regulations

-The bill exempts certain regulations related to greenhouse gas emissions reporting and climate-related financial risk from California's Environmental Quality Act (CEQA) requirements, and allocates $1,000 for their implementation.
+The bill exempts certain regulations related to greenhouse gas reporting and climate-related financial risk from the California Environmental Quality Act (CEQA) requirements.

 What This Bill Does

-• Exempts regulations requiring large businesses to prepare and publish climate-related financial risk reports from CEQA.
+• Exempts regulations requiring medium-sized businesses with over $500 million in annual revenue to prepare climate-related financial risk reports and make them public from CEQA requirements.

-• Allocates $1,000 from the Greenhouse Gas Reduction Fund to the State Air Resources Board for implementing these regulations.
+• Provides $1,000 from the Greenhouse Gas Reduction Fund to the State Air Resources Board for implementing these regulations.

 Who It Names or Affects

-• Businesses with annual revenues over $1 billion that must report greenhouse gas emissions.
+• Large businesses with over $1 billion in annual revenue that must report their greenhouse gas emissions.

-• Businesses with annual revenues over $500 million that must prepare and publish climate-related financial risk reports.
+• Medium-sized businesses with over $500 million in annual revenue that must prepare climate-related financial risk reports and make them public.

 Terms To Know